 Double tops and double bottoms are trend reversal patterns, suggesting that they point to a future change in the price direction.
 Whenever the pattern is formed, the trader is expected to open positions against the trend.

-The double top resembles an “M” while the double bottom is shaped like a “W”.
+The double top resembles an “M” while the double bottom is shaped like a “W.” Basically, double tops rise and fall twice in quick succession, while double bottoms fall and rise twice in quick succession.

 As the name suggests, the double top is made by two regional peaks that hit relatively the same resistance level.
 Once the price tries to break the resistance twice and cannot do it, the double top is formed and it is time for a trend reversal.

-Double bottom is the same pattern described above but is simply a mirrored version of it.
+Double bottoms are the same pattern described above but simply a mirrored version of it.
 Double bottom is formed by two lows that reach the same level in a downtrend.
 If during a bearish market the price cannot break the support level twice, then a trend reversal may come and it is time to buy.

 Here is a double bottom on Amazon’s stock chart: